Ungewöhnliche Aktivität » Unusual activity, unrecorded

 You probably don’t remember me, but I do remember you.
 I was the man who was manipulated into fighting you in Lepischau, Cancer.
 Thank you for your heroic actions on that day.
 I cannot put into words how terrible it feels to be manipulated.
 I feared the worst.
 I thought I would never see my family again.
 I thought I would be killed by the pursuers of the Manipulator.
 But you saw me.
 Saved me.

 I own a small but very renowned candy store within Lepischau that has been awarded numerous Cancerian golden stars.
-Within this envelope, I have sent you one of our finest confections made from the sugar trees of Virgo (Quite rare and since Virgo is just beginning to open its doors to trade.
-You will taste nothing like it!) and the milk of the finest Taurusian cow.
+Within this envelope, I have sent you one of our finest confections made from the sugar trees of Virgo (Quite rare, and since Virgo is just beginning to open its doors to trade, you will taste nothing like it!) and the milk of the finest Taurusian cow.
 We only make twenty of these a year.
 I hope you find it to your liking even though I know it will not be enough.
 Thank you again.

 Jericho unwrapped the confection and popped it into his mouth.
 It melted like honey on his tongue.
 He knew Olive enjoyed the phantom taste, although he believed he himself enjoyed the letter more.

 That’s lovely, Jericho, came Atienna.
 Since they had improved their control over synchronization levels within the past few weeks, she always hovered within a reachable distance.
 You should frame it.
+The letter, of course.

 Yes.
 Jericho supposed he would.
 If it was customary.
 It was important too.
 It was his first.